peinearydevelopment/pluralsight-javascript-development-environment/README.md

   - simultates the DOM in node
   - `cheerio` is an alternative, 'jQuery' for the DOM
   - `karma` & `testum` test runners that utilize browser launchers
+- **nock**
+  - mock http requests
+- **json-server**
+  - creates a development webserver
+  - create a fake db with static json files
+  - actually saves data to file
+- **json-schema-faker**
+  - creates fake data for you when you specify the data type

 #### npm scripts
 - **lint:w**